SimonBataille/DatingApp/readme.txt

             - 3. la route /server-error is redirect to server-error.component by app-routing.modules
             - 4. le server-error.component recupere l'error dans son constructeur
             - 5. on affiche le html du server-error.component

+summary :
+    - API : create own exception class, exception handling middleware => return our own exceptions to the client rather than utilisize the exception middleware provided by .NET cover
+        - middleware for dev and prod
+    - Angular : interceptor => check any errors from API response

+SECTION 8 : extend API, add functionnality, Entity Framework Relationships, EF Conventions, seed databases, repository pattern, automapper

+- extend entities: photo.cs
+- datetime Extensions
+- [Table("Photos")], using System.ComponentModel.DataAnnotations.Schema; in Entities/photo.cs => create the table photos
+    - cd API
+    - dotnet ef migrations add ExtendedUserEntity
+        - new migrations with photos and foreign key !!!
+        - attention nullable id user, on delete behaviour => should delete the photos
+        - we have to use entity framework convention : dotnet ef migrations remove
+    - fully define relatonship: AppUser, AppUserId in photo => dotnet ef migrations add ExtendedUserEntity => dotnet ef database update
+- seed data: lazy efficient way : JSON data, json generator => UserSeedData.json
+-seed.cs class : tracking (context.Users.Add(user)), sync with database: (await context.SaveChangesAsync())
+    - call Program.cs => before application starts
+        - try/catch: we are outside our middleware !!
+        - await context.Database.MigrateAsync(); : restart app to apply migrtions
+        - remove Run() => call it after !!!
+- sending data :
+    - dotnet ef database drop
+    - dotnet wtch run => all data populated
+- [Authorize] pour toute la classe UserController

+- repository pattern : redesign architecture pattern app
+    - repository between the domain and data mapping layers acting like an in-memry domain object collection
+    - web server (kestrel server) in API, req comes into controller endpoint, we are injecting dbContxt in our controller, dbContext represents a session with our database, dbcontext is translating the logic, the queries that we are writing in controller and fishing the data from db and return it to the controller which return to the CLIENT
+    - repository pattern : a layer of abstarction, controller uses repo and executes methods inside there repository uses the dbcontext to go and executes the logic
+    - why :
+        - encapsulate the logic : lots of methods inside DbContext<DbSet>, few in repository, only a few method for the controller
+        - reduce duplicate query logic in controller : create logic in controller, and execute in repository
+        - promote testability
+        - repository have interfaces and implementation class for repository => repo iface in controller, and implementation class
+        - repo pattern decentralize our query
+        - ~ entityframework abstarction of database, repo is abstarction of entityframework

+- iface and implementation for user: Interfaces/IUserRepository, only provide method for entity
+    - Data/UserRepository for implementing
+    - ApplicationServiceExtensions : add service for the repository

+- what to update in controller to use repo
+    - UsersController.cs : IUserRepository in spite of DatatContext

+- MemberDto : circular

+- automapper: nugget = automapper
+    - helpers class
+    - map one object to another
+    - services.AddAutoMapper(typeof(AutoMapperProfiles).Assembly);

+- use of automapper :